quitesimpleorg/looqs/USAGE.md

 # looqs - User guide
 This document is still work in progress.

-# General points
+## General points
 Please consult the [README](README.md) for a description of what looqs is and on how to obtain it.

+looqs is still at an early stage and may exhibit some weirdness and contain bugs.

-# Current Limitations and things to know
+## Current Limitations and things to know
 You should be aware of the following:

-- It may seem naturally, but the GUI and CLI operate on the same database, so if you add files using the CLI, the GUI will search them too.
+- It may seem natural, but the GUI and CLI operate on the same database, so if you add files using the CLI, the GUI will search them too.

 - If a file is listed in the "Search results" tab, it does not imply that a preview will be available in the "Previews" tab, as looqs can search more file formats than it can generate previews for currently.

 - Database paths are stored inefficiently, not deduplicated to simplify queries.
 This may add up quickly.
 Also, each PDF text is stored twice.
 Each page separately + the whole document to simplify queries.

-At the time this section was written, 167874 files were in my index.
+To give you some idea: At the time this section was written, 167874 files were in my index.
 A FTS index was built for 14280 of those, of which 4146 were PDF documents.
 The PDFs take around 10GB storage space on the filesystem.
 All files for which an FTS has been built are around 7GB in size on the filesystem.
-The looqs database has a size of 1.6 GB.
+The looqs database had a size of 1.6 GB.

 - Existing files are considered modified when the mtime has changed. looqs currently does not check whether the content has changed.

 ## Config
-It's in `$HOME/.config/quitesimple.org/looqs.conf`.
+The config file is in `$HOME/.config/quitesimple.org/looqs.conf`.
 It will be created on first execution of the CLI or GUI interface.
 The GUI has a menu entry to quickly open this config file.
 This is to be considered temporary and will be removed once the GUI itself can edit all settings.

 Database default path: `$HOME/.local/share/quitesimple.org/looqs/looqs.sqlite`.
 If this does not work for